UCSF-HMTRC/hp13c_EPI-hosvd_denoising/README.md

 -  The legend next to the signal dynamics plot show the x and y coordinates of the voxels.

 <Data file>
-- The phased data should be stored in this order: [y x z met timefrmae]
+- The phased data should be stored in this order: [y x z met timeframe]